orionrobots/orionrobots.github.io/galleries/gallery-8-signal-generator-diode-bridge/index.md

     thumb-src: null
   - caption: "I then added the capacitors to trim off the DC offset - and behold, a\
       \ fully rectified waveform.
 Exactly what I was looking for.\r\nSo this tiny little\
-      \ bridge works, and being small enough to fit inside a Lego brick, or other aparatus\
+      \ bridge works, and being small enough to fit inside a Lego brick, or other apparatus\
       \ will come in very handy."
     date: 2005-10-07 07:29:27
     name: cleanresult.jpg